PhD Student Writers: WRITE INTO THE NEW YEAR!

-The Writing Centre is offering three Fall term sessions beginning on Wednesday September 8th, Thursday September 9th, and Tuesday September 14th.
-While we are all very aware of the unique pressures and difficulties that Graduate Students face at the best of times, we especially understand the added stress and anxieties being confronted currently.
+The Writing Centre is offering two Winter term sessions beginning on Tuesday, January 11th and Thursday, January 13th.
+While we are all very aware of the unique pressures and difficulties that Graduate students face at the best of times, we especially understand the added stress and anxieties being confronted currently.
 This service is designed to support those students who are able to work on their dissertations at this time.

 This very popular eleven-week Café is designed to help PhD students make writing progress, connect to a larger writing community, and stay focused/return focus on their dissertations.
 Multiple one-to-one appointments with the Writing Centre’s graduate writing specialist are included with registration and provide focused and detailed attention to drafts and plans.
 The Cafés are limited to approximately ten PhD writers and the Writing Centre specialist, and preference will be given to those writers past the proposal stage.

 The Thesis Cafe will again accept applications beginning in April 2022.